 Life is the ultimate unreliable narrator, and you never truly know what lies ahead.
 What we do know is that we all get old.
 When your parents begin getting on in age, the challenges of life can shift drastically.
+They may be able to live alone, they may need elder care Lynchburg, or they may need to live in an assisted living village — it depends on their health.

 Often children become their parents’ caretaker later in life, and the role reversal can be a hard shift to manage.
 If you’re finding that your life is shifting in this manner, take a deep breath.